Blog

 Networking and referral opportunities

 Operating a medical practice can be isolating.
-Medical coworking spaces give practitioners the opportunity to meet other healthcare professionals and expand their professional networks.
+Medical coworking spaces give practitioners the opportunity to meet other entrepreneurs and healthcare professionals and expand their networks of like-minded healthcare professionals.

-Having so many different kinds of practitioners in one space can also create referral opportunities for members.
+Having so many different kinds of practitioners in one space can also create in-house referrals for members.

-For example, if you are a mental health therapist and your patient could benefit from alternative medicine like acupuncture, you can refer them to the acupuncturist in-house – and vice versa.
+For example, suppose you are a mental health therapist and your patient could benefit from alternative medicine like acupuncture.
+In that case, you can refer them to the acupuncturist in-house – and vice versa.

 In turn, members can easily acquire more patients, while being a part of a community of like-minded individuals.